 The term “leaky gut” has gained a lot of attention in recent years.

-Studies have shown that increased intestinal permeability may be connected to several chronic and autoimmune diseases like type 1 diabetes and celiac disease.
+Studies have associated increased intestinal permeability with several chronic and autoimmune diseases, including type 1 diabetes and celiac disease.

-This article takes a look at leaky gut syndrome and its causes.
-It also includes a list of foods that aid digestive health and a sample meal plan for one week.
+This article takes a close look at leaky gut and its causes.
+It also includes a list of foods that aid digestive health and a one-week sample meal plan.

-Leaky gut syndrome is a condition that affects your digestive system.
+Leaky gut syndrome is a proposed condition caused by increased intestinal permeability.

-The digestive system consists of many organs that collectively break down food, absorb nutrients and water and remove waste products.
-It also acts as a barrier between your gut and bloodstream to prevent harmful substances from entering your body (
+The digestive system consists of many organs that collectively break down food, absorb nutrients and water, and remove waste products.
+Your intestinal lining acts as a barrier between your gut and bloodstream to prevent potentially harmful substances from entering your body (

-Most nutrient and water absorption occurs in your intestines.
+Nutrient and water absorption mostly occurs in your intestines.
 Your intestines have tight junctions, or small gaps, that allow nutrients and water to pass into your bloodstream.

 How easily substances pass across the intestinal walls is known as intestinal permeability.

 Yet, there is little evidence to prove that leaky gut syndrome is a serious problem.
-As a result, it’s not recognized as a medical diagnosis by mainstream physicians.
+As a result, mainstream physicians do not recognize it as a medical diagnosis.

-Increased intestinal permeability exists and occurs alongside many diseases.
-However, it’s not clear if it’s a symptom or underlying cause of chronic disease (
+Although increased intestinal permeability exists and occurs alongside many diseases, it’s not clear if it’s a symptom or underlying cause of chronic disease (

-Summary Leaky gut syndrome, or increased intestinal permeability, occurs when the tight junctions of your intestinal walls loosen.
-This may allow harmful substances, such as bacteria, toxins and undigested food particles, to pass into your bloodstream.
+Summary Leaky gut, or increased intestinal permeability, occurs when the tight junctions of your intestinal walls loosen.
+This may allow harmful substances, such as bacteria, toxins, and undigested food particles, to pass into your bloodstream.

 However, increased intestinal permeability is well known and occurs alongside several chronic diseases, including celiac disease and type 1 diabetes (5).

-Two factors may stimulate higher zonulin levels — bacteria and gluten (
+Two factors may stimulate higher zonulin levels in certain individuals — bacteria and gluten (

 Aside from zonulin, other factors can also increase intestinal permeability.